-Happy gluten-versary to me!!
+Happy gluten free-versary to me!!
 It’s been a year since I last had a bite of gluten.
 If you do not know my reason as to why I went gluten free read it here A Gluten Free Diet.
 How do I feel now?
 Well I’m glad you asked.

 I feel great it has actually taken about a year for everything to acclimate.
 When I first changed, I saw immediate results in my digestion issues.
 I had every issue in the book believe me.
 I had Gluten ataxia, what is gluten ataxia?